-We advise that when you make your options choices to ensure that you maintain a broad and balanced curriculum that will keep your options for further study and careers open.
-Therefore, we strongly advise that you ensure you have a language option and a Humanities option.
-We will discuss your choices with you and the reasons for your decisions as part of the Options discussion process.
+We advise that when you make your option choices the ensure that you maintain a broard and balanced curriculum that will keep you options for further study and careers open.
+Therefore, we strongly encourage you to have a language option and a humanities option.
+We will discuss your choices with you and the reasons for your decisions as part of the options discussion process.